-In the last decade we’ve had an awful lot of branding and marketing buzzwords flying around.
-From sustainability, to authenticity and every word in between.
+In the last decade, we’ve had an awful lot of branding and marketing buzzwords flying around.
+From sustainability to authenticity and every word in between.
 We, as a society, latch onto these words to describe our businesses and strategies.
 Why do we do this?
-It creates a perceived image that we can share with the world.
+Well, because it creates a perceived image that we can share with the world.

 New terms and phrases make an appearance, some stick, some disappear.
-A new term has appeared on our radar, postpurpose.
-LS:N Global then began to enlighten us on what the meaning of this phrase was and it’s a really interesting line of thought.
+A new term has appeared on our radar, post-purpose.
+LS:N Global then began to enlighten us on what the meaning of this phrase was and it’s an interesting line of thought.

 While we’re constantly justifying brands by their authenticity, the idea of a post-purpose brand takes this one step further.
 It is no longer enough to simply state your own authenticity.
 Post-purpose is about setting realistic, honest, achievable targets that express those beliefs.
 Ever heard the term ‘we live and breath X’?
-Well it means doing exactly that.
+Well, it means doing exactly that.
 As consumers, we’re no longer the naive, doe-eyed consumers from the past that actually believed Lucky Strikes were good for you or that Sunny D was made from real fruit.
-Today, we have access to endless information, expert opinions and past experiences we need to make informed decisions.
+Today, we have access to endless information, expert opinions and past experiences that help us make more informed decisions.